lordslair/untappd-map/README.md

 ```
 ├── data                              |  Map template and results
-├── Dockerfile                        |  To build the docker container (Debian:stretch)
-├── Dockerfile-alpine                 |  To build the docker container (ALpine:3.7)
 ├── lib
 │   └── UTM
 │       ├── Choropleth.pm             |  UTM::Choropleth to colorize, and create the SVG
 │       ├── Twitter.pm                |  UTM::Twitter    to check mentions, and reply
 │       └── Untappd.pm                |  UTM::Untappd    to fetch data from Untappd
 ├── test                              |  Bunch of test scripts
-├── twitter-config.yaml               |  Twitter credentials
 └── untappd-map                       |  Main script, the Docker endpoint who does all the work
 ```